 Hanging curtains and blinds is often seen as one of the few DIY jobs that doesn’t require much prior knowledge or expertise to get right.
 Like most other things in life though, it’s really only easy when you know what you’re doing and after the kids spent a summer with a very wonky black-out blind that didn’t actually roll up, I decided to call in the experts.
 Here’s are 5 common window measuring mistakes I wish I’d known to avoid before trying that particular DIY.

 No standard sizes – There is no such thing as a ‘standard’ window, at least when it comes to size.
 Indeed, don’t assume that just because all of the windows in your room look similar that they are.
 Your house might have settled over time and created minor differences, or the builder simply might not have been particularly consistent.
 Either way, blinds and curtains often require exact measurements so measure every window separately like the bespoke sash window suppliers recommend.
 Also, one-size-fits all?
 It’s a myth.
 There will be cutting involved!

 Don’t go too small – The measurement that you need is the exact (and we do mean exact) measurement of the window opening.
-It is common for those shopping for window blinds to provide a slightly smaller measurement, believing that the blinds and curtains will need to be smaller to fit in the opening.
+It is common for those shopping for wooden window blinds to provide a slightly smaller measurement, believing that the blinds and curtains will need to be smaller to fit in the opening.
 They also sometimes use the old cuts as a litmus test, but this often results in narrow replacements.
 Thankfully, many modern window blind providers, such as Swift Direct Blinds, provide guarantees that ensure you can order replacements is a measuring mistake is made.
 Still, this will take valuable time that you can’t afford to waste so you are always better off making sure you get it 100% right, first time.